globus-labs/diaspora-event-sdk/readme.md

 It seems that you ran `pip install diaspora-event-sdk` to install the Diaspora Event SDK without `kafka-python`.
 Run `pip install kafka-python` to install the necessary dependency for our `KafkaAdmin`, `KafkaProducer`, and `KafkaConsumer` classes.

-#### kafka.errors.NoBrokersAvailable: NoBrokersAvailable
+#### kafka.errors.NoBrokersAvailable and kafka.errors.NodeNotReadyError
-This message might pop up if you have called `create_key` shortly before instanciating a Kafka client.
+These messages might pop up if `create_key` is called shortly before instanciating a Kafka client.
 This is because there's a delay for AWS Secret Manager to associate the newly generated credential with MSK.
-Please wait a while (around 30 seconds) and retry.
+Note that `create_key` is called the first time you create one of these clients.
+Please wait a while (around 1 minute) and retry.